mozolin/matter-thread/install/smlight_slzb06p7.md

 ![](../images/slzb-06p7/slzb-06p7_putty.png)

 ## 1) Reset to USB boot mode
 Disconnect the USB cable from SmLight SLZB-06P7, press and hold the Reset button, connect the USB cable.
 Wait about 4 seconds, release and press the Reset button once again.
 Reset to USB boot mode is done if in addition to the yellow LED, the blue LED is constantly lit.
-It is possible that you won't be able to enter this mode the first time - try again and again...
+If you won't be able to enter this mode the first time - try again and again...

 ## 2) Flash using SmartRF Flash Programmer 2 from TI
 - select the port and specify the chip type
 ![](../images/slzb-06p7/ti_flash_programmer_2_01.png)

 - select the firmware file
 ![](../images/slzb-06p7/ti_flash_programmer_2_02.png)

 - flash
 ![](../images/slzb-06p7/ti_flash_programmer_2_03.png)

 - disconnect
 ![](../images/slzb-06p7/ti_flash_programmer_2_04.png)

 ## 3) Connect to the internal Wi-Fi network
 ![](../images/slzb-06p7/slzb-06p7_wifi_spot.png)